jessecallahan/Tap-Room-with-Redux/README.md

 Contact: _**Jessetylercallahan@gmail.com**_</br>

 ## Description
 In this application you can inventory all your soda kegs.
 Each soda Keg has 100 pints in them.
-Set a price to your keg or update an exsisting and start tracking how much money each one is making!
+Set a price to your keg or update an existing and start tracking how much money each one is making!

 ## Setup/Installation Requirements
 1) git clone and go to directory